Nizi Project season 1: Part 1

 Nizi Project Part 1 focused on the auditions in July and August 2019 and the Tokyo boot camp in September 2019.
 Auditions opened on May 1, 2019 for girls aged 15–22 years old, with a total of 10,231 entries.
 The second round of auditions took place from July to August 2019 in Sapporo, Sendai, Tokyo, Nagoya, Osaka, Hiroshima, Fukuoka, and Okinawa, as well as Hawaii and Los Angeles in the United States.
 During the second auditions, Park and a panel of judges selected 26 contestants, which they awarded with Nizi pendants, and they would attend a boot camp in Tokyo that lasted four nights and five days.

-During the boot camp, the contestants were evaluated under four categories: dance, vocals, X factor, and personality.
+During the boot camp, the contestants were evaluated under four categories: dance, vocals, star quality, and personality.
 If Park felt a contestant satisfied one of the categories, he would award her a triangular cube to fill her Nizi pendant.